jkkomm/BioM2/README.md

 ```
 ### PathwaysModule（）: Identifying Illness-relevant  Modules with High Biological Interpretability
-We can use the optimal parameters provided by FindParaModule ( ), or provide them yourself.
+The optimal parameters can be provided by FindParaModule() or chosen by the user.
-Then we can get the illness-relevant modules with high biological interpretability.
+The modules relevant to the illness can then be obtained, with high biological interpretability.
 ```
 library(WGCNA)